distinctkemi/Analysis-of-airbnb-in-Washington-with-Tableau-Excel/README.md

 | `Price`| Price of airbnb with respect to the data |
 | `availability` | Indicates if the airbnb were booked or not at a particular time of the year |

+**Summary of findings**
+- The average cost of an Airbnb increases with the number of bedrooms.
+- Due to the fact that June is peak summer season and December is peak holiday season, the income from AirBnB peaks in these months.
+- Central Business District and Capital Hill has the most expensive airbnbs